You Decide 🤔... Modern Slavery or Apprenticeship

 But really, in my own mind, it's for ever.
 Whether that's informal, or formalised into courses and certificates for CPD (continual professional development).
 I find that if people don't stay curious to explore and go deeper, they start to fall behind professionally and become less interesting personally

-Berni is one of our senior colourists, certainly the top tier in the UK, and exceptionally talented with a tint brush.
+Berni is one of our senior colourists, certainly of the top tier in the UK, and exceptionally talented with a tint brush.
 And that was before taking herself off to complete a degree in colour mastery with Wella, where she just came top of the year group.

 This helps her not only directly with the broadening complexities of hair colour but also in her teaching the next generations of colourists

-CPD - Continual Professional Development
+Continual Professional Development

-This is the ongoing process where professionals maintain and enhance their skills and knowledge throughout their careers.
+CPD is the ongoing process where professionals maintain and enhance their skills and knowledge throughout their careers.
 Many profession like teaching, healthcare, law, engineering, finance etc., require CPD to stay registered or certified.

 Lifelong Learning